Ready, Respectful, Safe

 Every opportunity is a learning opportunity, and this includes behaviour.

-There are many things that are an essential part of the day at Haughmond Federation which contribute to teaching good behaviour.
+There are many things that are an essential part of the day at Haughmond Schools which contribute to teaching good behaviour.
 This involves teaching good manners and social awareness too.
 Making good choices is taught through a variety of methods including modelling, R.R.S conversations, our values, and restorative conversations to name a few.
-Everyone is responsible for teaching good behaviour choices in our Federation.
+Everyone is responsible for teaching good behaviour choices at Huaghmond Schools.

 Here are our strategies: